How To Keep a Tenant’s Security Deposit and Not Get Sued

 Document Your Damages and Expenses Cause by the Tenant's Wrongful Conduct

 There are two important aspects of documenting your security deposit deductions.
 The first is documentation of the actual event leading to the deduction, such as unpaid amounts due under the lease or damage to the property.
 It is always a good idea to take pictures of the property before the tenant moves in and after the tenant vacates.
-In addition, you should keep a basis ledger of actual amounts paid by the tenant for rent or other obligations under the lease.
+In addition, you should keep a basic ledger of actual amounts paid by the tenant for rent or other obligations under the lease.

 The second type of documentation consists of receipts or invoices showing actual out-of-pocket expenses necessary to repair damage to the property caused by the tenant.
 Remember, in a legal dispute over the deposit, showing that the damage was caused by the tenant is only half of the battle, you also want to be able to prove the actual cost to fix the damage in order to justify the amount of the deduction.